WarrenHood/QuarryCraft-Minecraft---Spigot-1.14-Plugin-/README.md

 Then place a diamond block against each side face of the chest to get a cross.

-Next, fill the 4 open corners with redston blocks.
+Next, fill the 4 open corners with redstone blocks.

-Next, you may place iron bars heading staight out in the north,south, west and/or east direction.
+Next, you may place iron bars heading straight out in the north, south, west and/or east direction.
 Starting from the side of each diamond block.

 The 2 longest perpendicular bars will be used to determine the area which your quarry will mine.